 McNeese State University’s Bachelor of Science degree program in natural resource conservation management provides you with an understanding of the sciences as they relate to the environment and natural resources.
 Students study plant and animal ecology, wetland delineations, wildlife techniques and more, while also receiving specialized training in water and soil testing and other ecological conservation techniques.
 As a natural resource conservation management major, you can also minor in agricultural sciences, environmental science or wildlife management.

-Lake Charles is located in the heart of Southwest Louisiana, rich with preserves, refuges, forests, parks, waterways and wetlands.
-McNeese’s connection with local scientists and wildlife managers creates opportunities for undergraduate students to use these natural resources as living classrooms and labs.
+Lake Charles is located in the heart of Southwest Louisiana, an area rich with wildlife preserves and refuges that encompass forests, parks, waterways and wetlands.
+McNeese’s strong connection with local scientists and wildlife managers creates opportunities for undergraduate students to use these settings as living classrooms and labs.

 At a Glance

 Availability: in person

 Natural Resource Conservation Management Bachelor’s Degree Program Concentrations

 Bring your love of conservation to the classroom and become a middle or high school teacher with initial teacher certification in environmental science.Environmental Science Education Curriculum